ixrock/XTranslate/privacy-policy.md

 ## Collecting, storing & sharing user data

-- some of local user data, like history of translations might be stored via chrome.storage APIs (see more: https://developer.chrome.com/extensions/storage)
+- Some of generated user data, like history of translations might be stored via chrome.storage APIs (see more: https://developer.chrome.com/extensions/storage)
-- this extension might use cookies & HTML 5 local storage in order to make the extension's work properly and provide consistent user experience
+- This extension might use cookies & HTML 5 local storage in order to make the extension's work properly and provide consistent user experience
-- no any user data shared with third-parties
+- No any user data shared with third-parties

 ## How to delete all my user data related to the extension?